Lake Hotel

 The Lake Hotel, also known as Lake Yellowstone Hotel is one of a series of hotels built to accommodate visitors to Yellowstone National Park in the late 19th and early 20th century.
 Built in 1891, it is the oldest operating hotel in the park.
 It was re-designed and substantially expanded by Robert Reamer, architect of the Old Faithful Inn in 1903.
 In contrast to the Old Faithful Inn and many other western park facilities, the Lake Hotel is a relatively plain clapboarded Colonial Revival structure with three large Ionic porticoes facing Yellowstone Lake.
 It was designated a National Historic Landmark in 2015.

-The original 1891 hotel was a large three-story structure with projecting bays at each end.
-Its construction was supervised by R.R.
-Cummins for the Northern Pacific Railway, which was building two other, similar hotels in the park.
-Reamer's 1903 remodeling changed these projections to the present Ionic porticoes.
-An eastward extension was added at this time, with a third matching portico.
-In 1922-23 a further extension to the east was undertaken, this with a flat roof.
-In 1928 a two-story west wing was added, expanding the dining room and adding a solarium to the front.
-The entire hotel was extensively renovated from 1984 to 1990.
+Ownership and construction

+The initial construction of the Lake Hotel was tumultuous, in 1886 a lease was given to the Yellowstone Park Association (YPA) for the construction of 4 different hotels on 4 different sites, one of those being the Lake Hotel.
+The lease was granted by Yellowstone National Park, and the YPA, headed by Charles Gibson, was made up of members chosen by the Northern Pacific Railroad (NP).
+The NP had significant interest in the commercial development of Yellowstone National Park at this time as they had recently constructed their railway to run adjacent to the park.
+The NP had loaned the YPA money, hoping for hotel development in the Park.
+The YPA initially made little progress on the Lake Hotel site, 2 years into the lease, construction had yet to begin.
+Construction on the site proved to be difficult because of the remoteness, lack of labor, and materiel.
+Slow construction angered the National Park and the lease was adjusted to reduce the acreage of the site to only 1 acre.
+Forest fires and difficulty with materiel being delivered to the site further slowed construction.